 You should also know that corn snakes can become aggressive in certain circumstances.
 On its own, a corn snake is naturally a shy snake.
 But if you put two corns together, they become competitive and fight.

 This is most likely to occur if you feed the two snakes together.
 Both of them have a natural response to seeing or smelling prey – they both want it, and they’ll both try to get it.

 According to a video about a two-headed copperhead on the BBC News website, two-headed snakes don’t often survive.
 That’s at least partly because the two heads start fighting over food, and attack one another.
 If a two-headed snake will attack itself, would you think that two separate snakes wouldn’t attack each other?

 If you must keep two corn snakes in the same vivarium, whatever you do, separate them before you feed them.
 Many instances of cannibalism could be explained by fights over food.

-One corn snake begins its eating procedure by dislocating their jaw and getting ready to strike.
-If they get confused with regards to where the smell of prey is coming from—which happens—then they might strike at another corn snake’s tail, and begin to squeeze it (corn snakes are constrictors).
+One corn snake begins its eating procedure by dislocating its jaw and getting ready to strike.
+If it gets confused with regards to where the smell of prey is coming from, then it might strike at another corn snake’s tail, and begin to squeeze it.
 Once they get to that point, they don’t stop.